pulaski Music boosters

 Article I: Membership.

-Section 1: Membership of this club shall include anyone interested in the progress and development of the Pulaski Community Schools Music Department.
+Section 1: Membership of the PMB shall include anyone interested in the progress and development of the PHS music program.

 Section 2: Members will not be assessed dues.

-Section 3: Parents/Guardians of students in the Music Department are to be considered active members.
+Section 3: Parents/Guardians of students in the PHS music program are to be considered active members.

-Section 4: Parents/Guardians of students in the Music Department are to be considered the only active voting members.
+Section 4: Parents/Guardians of students in the PHS music program are to be considered the only active voting members.

 Article II: Officers and Duties.

-Section 1: The officers of this club shall be President, Vice-President, Secretary and Treasurer.
+Section 1: The officers of the PMB shall be President, Vice-President, Secretary and Treasurer.
 If a position is co-chaired, it is restricted to 2 people.

-Section 2: The President shall preside at all meetings of this club, appoint all committees, countersign all checks whenever possible and shall be an ex-officio member of all committees whenever possible and shall represent the organization at School Board meetings if he/she so desires.
+Section 2: The President, whenever possible, shall preside at all meetings of the PMB, appoint all committees, countersign all checks and maybe an ex-officio member of all committees whenever possible and shall represent the organization at School Board meetings if he/she so desires.

 Section 3: The Vice-President shall assume all the duties of the President in his/her absence.

-Section 4: The Secretary shall keep records and minutes of all meetings and attend to all the correspondence.
+Section 4: The Secretary shall keep records and minutes of all PMB monthly meetings.

-Section 6: Pulaski Music Booster Check Signing: All checks will require at least two Pulaski Music Booster Executive Board voting member signatures, one of which is always the treasurer.
-If a Pulaski Music Booster Executive Board Position is co-chaired, the two co-chairs of that position cannot sign the same check.
+Section 6: PMB Check Signing: All checks will require at least two PMB Executive Board voting member signatures, one of which is always the treasurer.
+If a PMB Executive Board Position is co-chaired, the two co-chairs of that position cannot sign the same check.
+President and Vice President will co-sign checks specific to the Treasurer.

 Article III: The Executive Board.

-Section 1: The Executive Board shall be composed of the officers of the club and all Music Directors of Pulaski High School.
-Music Directors shall be non-voting members.
+Section 1: The Executive Board shall be composed of the officers of the PMB and all Music Directors of PHS.
+Music Directors shall be invited to all Executive Board meetings as non-voting members.

-Section 2: The Executive Board shall have a general supervision of the affairs of the club with a limit to expenditures of up to $7,500 without requirement of specific authorization from the club.
+Section 2: The Executive Board shall have general supervision of the affairs of the PMB with expenditures limited to:

-Section 1: The club shall hold a minimum of four regular meetings per year; an organizational meeting in April and business meetings in September, November and February.
+Section 1: The PMB shall hold a minimum of four regular meetings per year; reference Article VIII: Elections for timing.
 Special meetings may be called by the President.

-Section 1: The Music Booster College Scholarship shall be awarded to PHS music program senior(s) entering college in the fall who will be concentrating studies in music, as either a music major or a music minor.
+Section 1: The PMB Music Scholarship shall be awarded to PHS music program senior(s) entering college in the fall who want to continue their love of music by either (1) entering as a music major or a music minor; OR (2) performing in an organized school/community music program.
 The Scholarship application will be posted on the website in February.
-Scholarship applications will be due by the 1st Saturday in April.
-Applications will be screened by the Pulaski Music Booster Scholarship Committee.
-Only current voting Pulaski Music Booster Members can be selected to serve on the Pulaski Music Booster Scholarship Committee.
-The parent, relative or family member of a scholarship applicant cannot serve on the Pulaski Music Booster Scholarship Committee.
-A maximum of five scholarships may be awarded annually , the total of the Music Booster college scholarship awards will not exceed $1,500.00, with a maximum scholarship of $500.00 per student..
-The number of scholarships awarded and the amount of each scholarship shall depend on the quantity and quality of the applicants, and the financial condition of the music booster treasury.
-The decision of the Pulaski Music Booster Scholarship Committee shall be final.
-The recipients of the scholarship will be notified in early May.
-The award will be made in January upon submission of satisfactory college first semester grades as music major or music minor.
+Scholarship applications must be postmarked by April 1st.
+Applications will be screened by the PMB Scholarship Committee.
+Only current voting PMB members can be selected to serve on the PMB Scholarship Committee.
+The parent, relative or family member of a scholarship applicant cannot serve on the PMB Scholarship Committee.
+A maximum of five scholarships may be awarded annually, the total of the PMB scholarship awards will not exceed $5,000.00, with a maximum scholarship of $1000.00 per student awarded.
+The number of scholarships awarded shall depend on the quantity and quality of the applications, and the financial condition of the PMB treasury by the recommendation of the Treasurer.
+The decision of the recipients and the amounts made by the PMB Scholarship Committee shall be final.
+The recipients of the scholarship will be notified by the end of May.
+The award will be made in January upon submission of either (1) satisfactory college first semester grades for those students majoring or minoring in music; OR (2) a letter of participation showing their love of music for those students performing in an organized school/community music program.

-Section 2: The Music Booster WSMA State Honors Project Scholarship.
-PHS music students who have auditioned and are selected to participate in the WSMA State Honors Project have demonstrated music excellence in the state of Wisconsin.
+Section 2: The PMB Honors Scholarship.
+The PMB will provide a scholarship for any state or nationally recognized music performing ensemble, as confirmed by the directors.
+Examples include, but are not limited to, WSMA (Wisconsin School Music Association), WCBA (Wisconsin Concert Band Association) and WCDA (Wisconsin Choral Directors Association).
+PHS music students who have auditioned, or been nominated by a director, in their 9th through 12th grade years, and are selected to participate in one of the aforementioned music performing ensembles, have demonstrated music excellence in the state of Wisconsin.
 This outstanding achievement brings recognition and honor not only to the student but to the school and PHS music program.
-As such, the Music Boosters will recognize each student’s achievement with a Music Booster Scholarship.
-The amount of the award shall not exceed 50% of the cost of the WSMA State Honors Tuition paid on behalf of the student.
-The amount awarded will depend on the financial condition of the music booster treasury.
-Any financial assistance received from WSMA for the student will be subtracted from the total amount of tuition due, and the scholarship amount will be based on the remaining amount of tuition due.
+As such, the PMB will recognize each student’s achievement with a PMB Honors Scholarship.
+The amount of the award shall not exceed 50% of the cost of the music performing ensemble’s tuition paid on behalf of the student.
+The amount awarded will depend on the financial condition of the PMB treasury.
+Any financial assistance received from the music performing ensemble for the student will be subtracted from the total amount of tuition due, and the scholarship amount will be based on the remaining amount of tuition due.
 The decision of the Executive Board shall be final.
-The award will be made upon submission of a copy of the signed participation agreement with WSMA and a copy of the check or credit card receipt for tuition payment.
+The award will be made upon submission of proof of entry into the music performing ensemble, and a copy of the check or credit card receipt for tuition payment.

 Section 1: A quorum for meetings of the general membership shall consist of the members present.